mozman/ezdxf/docs/source/index.rst

 Included Extensions
 -------------------

-- :ref:`draw` add-on to visualise and convert DXF files to images which can be saved to various formats such as png, pdf and svg
+- :mod:`~ezdxf.addons.drawing` add-on to visualise and convert DXF files to images which can be saved to various formats such as png, pdf and svg
-- :ref:`r12writer` add-on to write basic DXF entities direct and fast into a DXF R12 file or stream
+- :mod:`~ezdxf.addons.r12writer` add-on to write basic DXF entities direct and fast into a DXF R12 file or stream
-- :ref:`iterdxf` add-on to iterate over entities of the modelspace of really big (> 5GB) DXF files which do not fit into memory
+- :mod:`~ezdxf.addons.iterdxf` add-on to iterate over entities of the modelspace of really big (> 5GB) DXF files which do not fit into memory
-- :ref:`importer` add-on to import entities, blocks and table entries from another DXF document
+- :mod:`~ezdxf.addons.importer` add-on to import entities, blocks and table entries from another DXF document
-- :ref:`dxf2code` add-on to generate Python code for DXF structures loaded from DXF documents as starting point for parametric DXF entity creation
+- :mod:`~ezdxf.addons.dxf2code` add-on to generate Python code for DXF structures loaded from DXF documents as starting point for parametric DXF entity creation
-- :ref:`plot_style_files` read/write add-on
+- :mod:`~ezdxf.addons.acadctb` add-on to read/write :ref:`plot_style_files`
-- :ref:`pycsg2` add-on for Constructive Solid Geometry (CSG) modeling technique
+- :mod:`~ezdxf.addons.pycsg` add-on for Constructive Solid Geometry (CSG) modeling technique

 Website
 -------